 With tightening comes the need to add additional revenue to the sales in order to offset the loss of profits.
 By focusing on opportunities to up-sell in wholegoods, parts, and service, you can drive additional profits into your business and tie your customers more closely to you.

 Add value to the customer experience

-Let’s say for an example that you have a customer that has just purchased a mower.
-You ask them if they would like to purchase the first service for the equipment and receive free pickup and delivery.
-The value of the pickup and delivery might be $75 to you if you had to do it as a one-off deal, but you know that you will do it as a part of your regular winter service program so the cost will go down substantially.
+Let’s say for an example that you have a customer that has just purchased a mower and you ask them if they would like to purchase the first service for the equipment and receive free pickup and delivery.
+The value of the pick-up and delivery might be $75.00 to you if you had to do it as a one-off deal, but you know that you will do it as a part of your regular winter service program so the cost will go down substantially.

-You could just as easily do the same thing with a customer who buys a chainsaw.
-Right before the sale is complete, ask them if they would like to add a pair of safety chaps or face guard to the sale and receive 10% off the price of either one or both.
+You could just as easily do the same thing with a customer who buys a chainsaw and right before the sales is complete ask them if they would like to add a pair of safety chaps or face guard to the sale and receive 10% off the price of either one or both.
 The customer is already in the buying mood, so it’s a fairly simple process to have your people just ask, “Would you like chaps with that?”

 Training and incentives

 To make up-selling work, you have to take the time to prepare the employees who will be working with your customers.
-If you have inside salespeople, they need to understand each of the products you sell, along with the add-on options for each product.
+If you have inside sales people, they need to understand each of the products you sell and options they have with each to add on to the sale.

 In up-selling, the incentive to make the offer and to take the offer has an impact on the final results.
 I would encourage you to give some careful thought to what you would want to offer the customer as an incentive to “buy more”, and what you would want to bonus the employee for making the offer to the customer.

 From a customer’s perspective, the offer has to be attractive enough to make them want to part with additional money.
 From your position, it has to be beneficial enough to make giving up the additional revenue worth the cost.